 There are hints here of the conflicts between the Pagan and Christian worlds, though it is never explicitly stated as such.
 Instead, we find the furious king taking the Saint’s Psalter (a term for a devotional book, typically containing Psalms), and tossing it into a nearby lake.

 The Saint was not amused.

 However, the altercation was interrupted by news of an impending battle, which Suibhne left to fight.

 The next day, the Saint’s Psalter was recovered by a God-fearing otter (yes, you read that right).
-At this sign, the Saint was impelled to curse Suibhne: the King would wander and fly around the world naked, and die by a spear.
+At this sign, the Saint was impelled to curse Suibhne: The King would wander and fly around the world naked and die by a spear.

 The next day, the Saint went to bless the troops.
 One of his Bishops anointed them with Holy Water, which Suibhne took as an insult.
 He flung a spear at the monk, killing him, and flung another at Saint Ronan.
-The spear his the Saint’s bell, sparing him, and prompting him to curse Suibhne again.
-He was doomed to fly around the world, naked, and die by a spear, just as he had killed the Bishop.
+The spear hit the Saint’s bell, sparing him, and prompting him to curse Suibhne again.
+He was doomed to fly around the world, naked, and die by a spear, just as he had killed the bishop.

 Whatever, thought Suibhne, and went into battle.
 However, something was wrong; as surely as the ringing of the Saint’s bell had driven him into a rage, the clamor and din of the war broke something inside of him.
 His hands went numb, his weapons fell from his grip, and slowly, he started levitating.

 He fled the battle – or perhaps flew from the battle; either way, he was gone.